 To avoid such troubles, buying refurbished is a nice halfway house between new and second-hand.

 If the device is factory refurbished or certified refurbished, as in the case if you buy an Apple-certified refurbished iPad, you can be confident the quality and reliability will match a new device–yet you will make a decent saving.
-Prices are up to 15 percent cheaper at the Refurbished Store compared to the standard Apple store.
+Prices are up to 15 percent cheaper at the Refurbished Store (and UK Refurbished Store) compared to the standard Apple store.

 Apple refurbished products undergo a rigorous cleaning, testing, and repairs process.
 Parts that don’t work or are damaged are replaced so that the final product works just like new.